-In this article, I will share with you the top 3 advanced network protection tools that you can use in 2020.
+In this article, we will share with you the top 3 advanced network protection tools that you can use.

 Gone are the days when you could secure your computers using only firewalls and antiviruses.
 Now, the threat landscape has changed not only in the volume of attacks but in the level of sophistication of the attack vectors and malicious codes.

 The increase in both scope and frequency of cyberattacks means firewall alone cannot protect your system.
 Businesses need to use other advanced network protection tools alongside a firewall if they want to remain on top of their cybersecurity.

 What Can Firewalls Protect?

 Firewalls are software programs that monitor both incoming and outgoing system traffic, then decide which data packets are to be allowed or blocked based on the security standards of the firewall.

 In general terms, firewalls work by creating a roadblock between internal operations and outward sources, like the internet since it’s these external elements that allow viruses and other threat actors access.

 Threats that cannot be protected by Firewalls

 It is good to note that numerous other threats go past a firewall’s screening.
 Let’s look at some of them.

 Even with a firewall, malware including viruses, adware, spyware, Trojan horses, etc can still infect your computer.
 Malware mostly finds its way to your computer when you click on corrupted email attachments or links.